scardona14/holbertonschool-simple_shell/README.md

 Release date December 22, 2023

 Introduction

-What is Shell
+What is Shell?

 A shell is a command-line interpreter, it is the computer program that provides a user interface to access the services of the operating system.
 Depending on the type of interface they use, shells can be of various types, in this case, a shell program of the type sh (Bourne Shell) will be developed.
 Users typically interact with a shell using a terminal emulator that is used for entering data into and displaying or printing data from, a computer or a computing system.

-What is it for
+What is it for?

 This consists of interpreting orders.
 It incorporates features such as process control, input/output redirection, law listing and reading, protection, communications, and a command language for writing batch programs or scripts.
 All Unix-type systems have at least one interpreter compatible with the Bourne shell.
 The Bourne shell program is found within the Unix file hierarchy at /bin/sh.
 Project Information
 Tasks

 Task 0.
 README, man_1_simple_shell, AUTHORS
 Task 1.
 Betty would be proud
 Task 2.
 Simple shell 0.1